CppHotReload/Lumberyard/README.md

 # Good practices to reduce hot reload time
 How to easily cut by half the reloading time?
 First off, my machine: Corei7-4790 CPU @ 3.60GHz, 3601 Mhz, 4 Core(s), 8 Logical Processor(s) - and the project in a SSD.
-A very common machine, however C++ Hot Reload will depend on your build, reloading the default written component `WayPointManagerComponent` takes around **8-10 seconds**.
+A very common machine, however C++ Hot Reload will depend on your build config, reloading the default written component `WayPointManagerComponent` takes around **8-10 seconds**.

 The current situation on the include files in `WayPointManagerComponent.h` file are:
 ```